 Building loyalty through personalisation

-Targeted advertising not only increases revenues for businesses, it also enhances customer experiences, by providing personalised reach to customers.
+Targeted advertising not only increases revenues for businesses, but it also enhances customer experiences, by providing personalized reach to customers.
 Such personal gestures tend to improve customer engagement that over time, and can lead to loyalty.

 Technology has altered the retail relationship with consumers.
 With ever-increasing shopping options, run-of-the-mill consumer loyalty programs alone will not help in sustaining revenues.

-More and more businesses are turning to personalisation; which leads to better engagement, and helps build a loyal customer base.
+More and more businesses are turning to personalization; which leads to better engagement and helps build a loyal customer base.

 Adding relevance to personalisation

-Currently, personalised recommendations are based on an increasingly narrowing sliver of transactional data an enterprise has about a customer.
-A customer who has an ever-widening sphere of other interactions and influences away from the enterprise and across various categories – from books to holidays to food, clothing or time of day one prefers for shopping or favourite retailers and locations.
+Currently, personalized recommendations are based on an increasingly narrowing sliver of transactional data an enterprise has about a customer.
+A customer who has an ever-widening sphere of other interactions and influences away from the enterprise and across various categories – from books to holidays to food, clothing or time of day one prefers for shopping or favorite retailers and locations.

 Mobile apps are the future of choice led marketing